logzio/logz-docs/_source/integrations/terraform.md

 }
 ```

-Note that the base url includes a 2-letter region code that differs depending on where your Logz.io account is hosted.
+The region variable is needed if your account is hosted anywhere other than Note that the base url includes a 2-letter region code that differs depending on where your Logz.io account is hosted.
 See [this page](https://docs.logz.io/user-guide/accounts/account-region.html) for further information.
 The default base_url is `api.logz.io` for accounts hosted by US East (Northern Virginia).

 Replace {var.api_token} with the API token of your account.
 Note that every log account, including sub accounts, has its own set of dedicated API tokens.